Junee railway station

-Junee railway station is a heritage-listed railway station located on the Main South line in New South Wales, Australia.
-It serves the town of Junee in the Junee Shire.
+Junee railway station is a heritage-listed railway station located on the Main Southern line in New South Wales, Australia.
+It serves the town of Junee in the Riverina.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Services

-Junee is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and a twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberrra services at Goulburn.
+Junee is served by two daily NSW TrainLink XPT services in each direction operating between Sydney and Melbourne, and a twice weekly NSW TrainLink Xplorer between Griffith and Sydney split from Canberra services at Goulburn.

 History

 Junee station opened on 6 July 1878 when the Main South line was extended from Bethungra.
 It served as the terminus until the line was extended to Bomen on 3 September 1878.
-It was renamed Junee Junction on 28 February 1881 when the Hay line opened as far as Narrandera, before resuming its original name in April 1940.
+Originally known as Junee, it was renamed Junee Junction on 28 February 1881 when the Hay line opened as far as Narrandera, before resuming its original name, Junee in April 1940.

 A timber station building was constructed, and in 1881 the branch line to Narrandera from Junee Junction was opened.
 Over the next few years, many new branchlines were opened in the south west areas, and Junee henceforth became a major rail centre of the region and of New South Wales, with railway workshops having been moved to the town from Wagga.
 Junee developed rapidly during the 1880s as a result of its status as an important rail town.
 The arrival of the railway in Junee took place during the first main phase of railway building (1854–88) in the colony.

 The original station building burned down in January 1882.
 Plans for a new building (the present station) were approved on 21 February 1883 and the station was opened by MLA Joseph Palmer Abbott on 5 March 1885; the station (including refreshment rooms) cost £3,434.
 The station building was constructed under the direction of John Whitton, Chief Engineer of the New South Wales Government Railways.

 In January 1947 a 42 road, fully covered roundhouse was completed.
 The Junee Locomotive Depot was the last steam locomotive depot built by the New South Wales Government Railways.
 In July 1993 the State Rail Authority closed the depot.
 It is currently leased to rolling stock repairer Junee Railway Workshop as well as housing the Junee Roundhouse Railway Museum.

 On 23 December 1999, the footbridge and signal gantry at the north end of the station were demolished when it was struck by a container.